Integrating AI Agents in Microsoft Teams for Collaboration

 - Check Copilot/agent licensing in Microsoft 365 admin centre.

-- Enable apps and bots in meeting policies (allow third-party or Microsoft agents as appropriate).
+- Allow apps and bots in meeting policies, including third-party or Microsoft agents where appropriate.

 - Set privacy and data policies so transcripts and notes are stored where you want them.